Adarsh275/CC-Project-Implementing-Raft-Logic-in-Go/README.md

 ## **What you're given:**

 You are provided with a GoLang project structure, which, when complete, will allow you to successfully demonstrate leader election and log replication via Raft.
-However, parts of the code are deliberately missing; Your job is to fill it in, and make sure that expected behaviour is observed in scenarios such as network partitioning.
+Make sure that expected behaviour is observed in scenarios such as network partitioning.
 ```
 .
 ├── go.mod